gadogado/hn-hired/README.md

 aws_access_key_id = abc
 aws_secret_access_key = 123
 ```
-3. Build the project with `yarn run build`
+3. Build the project with `yarn build`
 4. Create an AWS Lambda function and deploy it:

   ```